vanHeemstraSystems/metalsmith-d2iq/300/600/200/200/README.md

 $ npm install --save-dev metalsmith @metalsmith/markdown @metalsmith/layouts @metalsmith/collections @metalsmith/permalinks jstransformer-handlebars @types/metalsmith
 ```

+That line tells npm to go fetch the current stable versions of our requirements, place them in the *node_modules/* directory, and ```--save-dev``` saves references to these modules as development dependencies in the *package.json* file.

 Your ```package.json``` may like like the following:

 ```